Lightning-Chart/lcjs-example-0513-overlappingCharts/README.md

 Meanwhile, all charts are receiving real-time streaming data and continue to operate normally in terms of panning, zooming and cursor interactions.

+**Compared to other web browsers, this example performs extremely poorly on Mozilla Firefox** due to relatively bad implementation of `CanvasRenderingContext2D.drawImage` when source is another canvas element.

 ## API Links